bobbyshaw/magento-footer-js/README.md

 - CE 1.9
 - EE 1.14 (inc FPC)

 # Usage

 Enable the extension in `System > Configuration > Advanced > Developer > JavaScript Settings > Move JavaScript to Footer`.

+Add block names with JS which must not be moved to footer in `System > Configuration > Advanced > Developer > JavaScript Settings > FooterJS Excluded Blocks`.
+Enter block names separated with Comma.
+Please note, JS libraries are moved to footer so be carefull with excluding JS which requires that libraries.

+Also there is another way to exclude some JS from moving to the footer - add attribute `data-meanbee-skip="true"` to `script` tag.
+Currently there is no way to exclude JS added using addJs/addItem in layout.

 # License